-2. Member Societies may propose nominees to be considered as candidates by the Nominating Committee.
+2. Members may propose nominees to be considered as candidates by the Nominating Committee.

 3. The Nominating Committee shall determine which of the proposed nominees shall be placed on the ballot.

-4. A nominee whose nomination has been submitted by a Member Society in good standing accompanied by the signed endorsement of five other delegates, along with the written consent of the nominee and a biographical sketch, shall be automatically included as a candidate on the ballot.
+4. A nominee whose nomination has been submitted by a Member in good standing accompanied by the signed endorsement of five other Members, along with the written consent of the nominee and a biographical sketch, shall be automatically included as a candidate on the ballot.

-C. All nominations for the Board must be postmarked prior to 1 June to be considered.
+C. All nominations for the Board must be postmarked or electronically dated prior to 1 June to be considered.

-E. Newly elected persons take office 1 January of each year.
+E. Newly elected persons take office on 1 January of each year.

 Section 11.02 – Voting and Eligibility:

 A. Voting shall be by secret ballot.
-Ballots shall be received to the Federation office by 1 October.
+Ballots shall be received by 1 October.
 The tellers shall report the results of the election to the President and the Secretary by 15 October.

-C. Election results shall be published in the next issue of the FORUM.
+C. Election results shall be published in FGS publications.
 The Secretary shall notify each candidate of the election results.

-The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the Federation in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any standing rules the Federation may adopt.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern FGS in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any standing rules FGS may adopt.

 Section 13.01 – Proposal of Amendments:

-B. Amendments may be proposed by a) any ten delegates or b) a majority of the Board, acting on its own initiative or in agreement with the suggestion of any Member Society or Societies.
+B. Amendments may be proposed by: 1) an Ad Hoc Bylaws Committee; 2) any ten delegates; or 3) a majority of the Board, acting on its own initiative or in agreement with the suggestion of any Member or Supporting Societies.